gracee-chen/AC215_StyleMe/docs/Application design doc.md

 ## Frontend Experience

-A mobile-first SPA built with React, TypeScript, Vite, Tailwind CSS, and Radix UI provides onboarding, a home dashboard with **Add Item**, a wardrobe-by-category view, item details with *Complete the Look*, and a recommendations screen.
+A mobile-first SPA built with React, TypeScript, Vite, Tailwind CSS, and Radix UI provides onboarding, a home dashboard with Add Item, a wardrobe-by-category view, item details with *Complete the Look*, and a recommendations screen.
 The frontend communicates with preprocessing and inference endpoints over HTTPS to upload images, trigger indexing, and fetch recommendations, and implements